etylermoss/usbswitch/README.md

 # Usbswitch
 A tool for attaching and detaching usb devices to / from, libvirt managed virtual machines, written in bash.
+Possibly buggy and won't work on some setups, mainly written for my own use as my second proper Bash utility.

 # Usage
 ```